BryleIDP3-1/IDPFilo_Team_HW1/README.md

 - Graphic Design: https://www.behance.net/brylliancePH
 - Illustrations: https://www.behance.net/brylliancy

-A preview of one of my artwork :framed_picture:
+A preview of one of my artwork.:framed_picture:
+ This was a commissioned project where I was tasked to do artworks for calendar for a bank.
+The idea was incorporating our traditional heroes with the new heroes of the COVID era. :mask:

 <img src=/images/bryle_photo3_sample1.jpg>

 ### Interesting Facts About Bryle :white_check_mark:
-1. Corps Commander :policeman:
+1. Corps Commander - I became a corps commander when I was in highschool :policeman:
-2. Martial Arts :martial_arts_uniform:
+2. Martial Arts - I tried multiple martial arts like Taekwondo and Yaw-yan but what I enjoyed most is Jiu Jitsu :martial_arts_uniform:
-3. Singing :microphone:
+3. Singing - My parents used to be a performer in Japan, that's why our family always sings :microphone:

 __(c)BrylliancePH__